FullStaQD/architecture/docs/scenario-based-analysis/index.md

 In FullStaQD, we use this method to guide the design of our [reference architecture](../reference-architecture/).
-Additionally, we document the scenarios for stakeholders to use them in the evaluation of their own quantum software architecture instantiations, and for ourselves to evaluate architectural decisions in future versions of our reference architecture.
+Additionally, we document the scenarios for other software architects to use them in the evaluation of their own quantum software architecture instantiations, and for ourselves to evaluate architectural decisions in future versions of our reference architecture.